prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_branch_remove(const wchar_t* name, const wchar_t* branch);
 ```
 This service removes a single named Branch from a Demuxer or Splitter Tee.
 The remove service will fail if the Branch is not currently `in-use` by the Tee.
-The branches' `in-use` state will be set to `false` on successful removal.
+The branch's `in-use` state will be set to `false` on successful removal.

 **Parameters**
 * `name` - [in] unique name for the Demuxer or Splitter Tee to update.